zimeng44/Foley-Gen/README.md

-Run these commands in the set order
+Run these commands in the set order in terminal:

 1. cd dl4m-final
 2. pip install -r requirements.txt